MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab02_Canvas_App_1.md

 Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will design a PowerApps canvas app that college staff can use to manage visits for their guests.
+In part 1 this lab, you will design a PowerApps canvas app that college staff can use to manage visits for their guests.

 High-level lab steps
 ======================